 - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs Relatively permanent waters2 - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters

+Isolated (interstate or intrastate) waters, including isolated wetlands

+- b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
-Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: The site contains a 0.22 acre isolated pond surrounded by uplands with no hydrologic connection to TNWs.
-The nearest jurisdictional tributary is 1,000 feet to the south and the pond does not connect to any storwater infrastructure.
-The pond does not have any link to interstate commerce and is not within the Corps' jurisdiction.
+Wetlands: 34.45 acres. - c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):

+2. Non-regulated waters/wetlands (check if applicable):3